barkais/moleculaR/Cube Functions/README.md

 ## Download example cube files

-Please find the example cube files on the package's [Github]('https://github.com/barkais/moleculaR/blob/main/Cube%20Functions/Example_cube_files.zip')
+Please find the example cube files on the package's [Github](https://github.com/barkais/moleculaR/blob/main/Cube%20Functions/Example_cube_files.zip)

 Once downloaded and unzipped, you are ready to go!

 For user convenience, we demonstrate usage with a small number of molecules, such that downloading the log files directly to a local machine will stay within memory-usage reason.

-As with other cases of 3D visualizations in moleculaR, the 3D visual tool that is supplied by `cube.steRimol()` is hard to use on Linux systems without sudo access.
+As with other cases of 3D visualizations in moleculaR, the 3D visual tool that is supplied by `steRimol.cube()` is hard to use on Linux systems without sudo access.
 Though this shouldn't prevent users from running this on Linux systems, just that visualizations are not guaranteed to work smoothly.

 > **Using cube functionalities requires setting the working directory to that holding at least one cube file.
 In cases where more than file is to be analyzed, all files should be in the same loctaion.**